In this article I’m going to show you how to nail down optimal metal amp settings.

 - Heavier picks work better than light or medium

-- The neck pickup is your trusted friend
+- The neck pickup is your best friend

 I’ve found that the middle position (assuming a three-way selector) is the best spot.